unit-io/unitdb/README.md

 Tracedb can be used for online gaming and mobile apps as it satisfy the requirements for low latency and binary messaging.
 Tracedb is perfect timeseries data store for applications such as internet of things and internet connected devices.

-A Unitdb repo is forked from tracedb for more advanced use case for timeseries database.
+[unitdb](https://github.com/unit-io/unitdb) repo is forked from tracedb for more advanced use case for timeseries database.
 Keep watch on [unitdb](https://github.com/unit-io/unitdb)

 # WARNING: This is Alpha software and not intended for use until a stable release.
 First stable release is coming out soon, so keep watch on this repo.